Up Beet Kitchen

 Instructions

-1. Combine the cooked lentils, shredded carrots, red onion, celery, mint, raisins, and nuts or seeds in a large bowl.
+1. Combine the cooked lentils, shredded carrots, red onion, celery, mint, raisins, nuts or seeds, olives, and kale (if using) in a large bowl.

 2. Combine the dressing ingredients in a bowl or jar and whisk or secure the lid and shake to combine.